6811 North Farralone Avenue

 The exterior features a fenced yard - perfect for outdoor activities or outdoor dining with friends and family.
 A gym or fitness center is close to the property.
 Located outside the property are the coin-operated washer/dryer.
 On-street parking is available.
 No pets are permitted on the premises.
 Smoking on the property is prohibited.

-Tenant is responsible for gas($50), electricity, cable, and internet.
-Landlord will cover the water, and trash.
+Tenant is responsible for electricity, cable, and internet.
+Landlord will cover the water, gas, and trash.

 This listing has a 3D interactive tour.
 View 3D tour here: